High Performance

 - U23: elite athletes aged 20-23

 Elite competition is determined by overall placement.
 This means that a U23 athlete could win both the U23 sub-category and the overall elite category in a single competition.
 Which sub-categories are eligible to compete is dependent on race distance.
-Elite international competition is available in the super-sprint, sprint, standard and mixed relay events.
+Elite international competition is available in the super-sprint, sprint, standard and mixed relay triathlon events.

 Under 23

-“U23” is a sub-category of elite triathletes made up of those ages 20-23.
+“U23” is a sub-category of elite triathletes made up of those aged 20-23.
 Age is always determined as of December 31st of the competition year.
 International competition is available to these athletes in the super-sprint, sprint, standard and mixed relay events.

 Junior